-- A. Although witnesses are excluded from the trial proceedings in actual trials, for educational purposes, witnesses in the Mock Trial Program will remain in the virtual courtroom for the entire trial.
-Witnesses must remain seated with their video on and microphone unmuted while testifying. - B. Witnesses may not testify or respond to another witnesses' testimony, unless otherwise stated in the stipulations. - C. The mock trial fact situation, witness statements, stipulations, and exhibits are the official case materials and make up the sole source of information for testimony. - D. Unless otherwise stated, attorneys may not solicit information from a witness that requires the witness to testify to information from another witness's statement or information not included in their own statement. - E. The witness statements contained in the case material should be viewed as signed statements made to the police by the witnesses.
-Unless otherwise specified, a witness can be impeached if she/he contradicts the case material contained in her/his witness statement or fact situation using the procedures as outlined in the case material. - F. Because this is a mock trial, witnesses may not be treated as hostile witnesses. - G. All witnesses must be called in the allotted time.
-If the direct-examination attorney runs out of time without calling one or more witnesses, the direct-examination attorney and the witness will each automatically receive a score of zero for each witness not called, and the cross-examination attorney will automatically be awarded 10 points for each witness not called.
+Witnesses may not testify regarding or respond to another witness' testimony, unless otherwise stated in the stipulations.

+- D. Unless otherwise stated, attorneys may not solicit information from a witness that requires the witness to testify to information from another witness' statement or information not included in their own statement except as permitted in Rule 3.4 C. - E. The witness statements contained in the case material should be viewed as signed statements made to the police by the witnesses.
+Unless otherwise specified, a witness can be impeached if the witness contradicts their witness statement or any portion of the fact situation exhibits or stipulations of which they could reasonably have knowledge using the procedures as outlined in the case material. - F. Because this is a mock trial, witnesses may not be treated as hostile witnesses. - G. All witnesses must be called in the allotted time.
+If the direct examination attorney runs out of time without calling one or more witnesses, the direct examination attorney and the witness will each automatically receive a score of zero for each witness not called, and the cross-examination attorney will automatically be awarded ten points for each witness not called.
 Once the time allotted for witnesses has ended, direct examination attorneys may not call any other witnesses. - H. Cross-examination is required for all witnesses.
 If the cross-examination attorney does not cross one or more witnesses, the cross-examination attorney will receive a cross-examination score of zero for the witnesses. - I. Witnesses are not allowed to use notes while testifying during trial.
-Witnesses must have the case and official exhibits readily available during their testimony, but may only refer to them when prompted by an examining attorney.
+(Virtual) Witnesses are not allowed to use notes while testifying during trial.
+Witnesses must have the case and official exhibits readily available during their testimony but, may only refer to them when prompted by an examining attorney.